Mohanbg/workout_app/README.md

 🚀 **Features**:
-Fetches a list of exercises from local JSON or API Shows exercise name, duration, difficulty, and description Detail screen with redesigned UI using Card layout Exercise timer screen to track progress
+Fetches a list of exercises from local JSON or API Shows exercise name, duration, difficulty, and description Detail screen with designed UI using Card layout Exercise timer screen to track progress
 Completion tracking using SharedPreferences
 BLoC used for state management